maoberlehner/markus-oberlehner-net/content/blog/try-catch-the-right-way.md

 ## Wrapping it up

 If there is only one thing you've learned from this article, I hope it is that you never should have an empty `catch` block in your code.
-Yes, in some situations it might make sense to catch **certain** errors, but I can't think of a situation where you definitely want to catch **all*‌* errors no matter what.
+Yes, in some situations it might make sense to catch **certain** errors, but I can't think of a situation where you definitely want to catch **all** errors no matter what.

 ## References